johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-since the auxiliary data instance `foo_` is global, we need a way to reset its state between tests
+since the auxiliary data instance `foo_` is global, we also need a way to reset its state between tests

 ```c++ {.line-numbers}
 struct foo_aux final